Farhan-Abbas/discovery-order-entry-app/README.md

 # Full-Stack Order Entry Application

 ## Overview
 This is a full-stack web application for creating and managing customer sales orders.
-The backend is built with FastAPI, and the frontend uses HTML, CSS, and JavaScript.
-The application supports dynamic form submission and provides informative responses for both successful and erroneous submissions.
+The backend is built with FastAPI and PostgreSQL, and the frontend uses HTML, CSS, and JavaScript.
+The application supports dynamic form submission, predefined products with pricing, currency conversion, and provides informative responses for both successful and erroneous submissions.

 ## Features
-- Backend API with FastAPI
+- Backend API with FastAPI and PostgreSQL database
 - Dynamic frontend with JavaScript
+- Predefined products with pricing in multiple currencies
+- Real-time currency conversion
 - Data validation for customer name and order items
 - Informative HTML responses for errors and confirmations
-- In-memory storage for orders
+- Persistent storage with PostgreSQL

 ## Requirements
 - Python 3.13.3
+- PostgreSQL 12+

 ## Dependencies
 The following Python packages are required: